arthur-trt/genMake/README.md

 ```

 ## Makefile
 The Makefile will support the `libftprintf` and `minilibx` libraries (standard to 42).
-There is also a DEBUG rule as well as norm
+There is also a DEBUG rule as well as norm.
+The Makefile will use GCC on MacOS and clang-9 on Linux

 ### Usage of makefile
 ```